Dipak Misra: Progress in Ayodhya case

 The first progress in the Ayodhya dispute occurred during Justice Misra’s tenure when the Bench led by him restricted the dispute only to the title suit and rejected third party interventions.
-The Bench led by him rejected the plea to refer the Ismail Faruqui judgment to a Constitution Bench thereby upholding that a mosque was not integral to the Muslim way of worship, which has an important bearing on the dispute.
+The Bench led by him rejected the plea to refer the Ismail Faruqui judgement to a Constitution Bench thereby upholding that a mosque was not integral to the Muslim way of worship, which has an important bearing on the dispute.